linkchecker/linkchecker/doc/src/man/linkcheckerrc.rst

     Command line option: :option:`--ignore-url` **ignorewarnings=**\ *NAME*\ [**,**\ *NAME*...]
     Ignore the comma-separated list of warnings.
 See `WARNINGS`_ for the list of supported warnings.
+Messages are logged as information.
     Command line option: none
 **internlinks=**\ *REGEX*
     Regular expression to add more URLs recognized as internal links.